crdrisko/nd-grad/README.md

-# E-and-M-Spectroscopy
+# ND-Coursework

-Coursework from E&amp;M / Spectroscopy Class
+Coursework from Graduate Classes at the University of Notre Dame